CellFateNucOrg/Deconwolf/README.md

 # This should list dw (for deconvolution) and dw_bw (to generate PSFs)
 ```
 ## 5. Remove source files
-Once the dependencies and deconwolf have been installed, you can optinally remove the source files (again, adjust the version numbers if necessary):
+After the installation, you can optionally remove the source files (again, adjust the version numbers if necessary):
 ```
 cd $HOME/.local/src
 rm fftw-3.3.10